Olof Mellberg: Managerial career

-Mellberg was appointed manager of Swedish club IF Brommapojkarna in November 2015, signing a two year-contract and taking over following their recent relegation to the third tier of Swedish football.
+Mellberg was appointed manager of Swedish club Brommapojkarna in November 2015, signing a two-year contract and taking over following their recent relegation to the third tier of Swedish football.

 Brommapojkarna won the Division 1 title during Mellberg's first season in charge and won their second successive promotion the following year, in October 2017, to return to the top flight, Allsvenskan.
 After the season, Mellberg chose not to renew his expiring contract with Brommapojkarna.